SalmonMode/salmonmode.github.io/_posts/2020-05-11-lets-talk-about-cypress.md

 ####  How is it harmful?

-It makes more excuses for engineers and coddles them.
+It makes more excuses on the behalf of engineers and coddles them.
 It tells them they were never supposed to overcome these challenges because they weren't supposed to be part of the job.
 But that's unfortunately not true.
 It's a software engineering role and dealing with these challenges comes with the territory.

 ### "How it works: Before/After Cypress graph"